whoami-space/whoami/src/lib/components/custom/about.md

 Description: Used to refrence someone words in a block of text, a picture, person's name and it's work life path.
 Props: description; picture; author; ocupation;

+## Main

+Description: Main content from any pages with customization for layouts and more.
+Props: custom